-- 9.3.4.1.
-All dogs brought onto AF property shall wear a collar bearing the name and telephone number and address of the owner. - 9.3.4.2.
+9.3.4.1.
+All dogs brought onto AF property shall wear a collar bearing the name and telephone number and address of the owner.

+9.3.4.2.
 Permit Holders are responsible for maintaining up-to-date rabies vaccinations for their dog(s) from a certified veterinarian or pet clinic.
-Permit Holder shall produce, upon request, proof of vaccination in the form of a signed vaccination certificate from the veterinarian or pet clinic; purchase receipts and/or self-administered vaccinations will not be accepted proof of vaccination. - 9.3.4.3.
-Dogs shall be under physical restraint at all times, including dogs used for tracking wounded game, except when authorized for the use of taking game.
-Permit holders shall obtain authorization from the Outdoor Recreation Office before using dogs to track wounded game. - 9.3.4.4.
+Permit Holder shall produce, upon request, proof of vaccination in the form of a signed vaccination certificate from the veterinarian or pet clinic; purchase receipts and/or self-administered vaccinations will not be accepted proof of vaccination.

+9.3.4.3.
+Dogs shall always be under physical restraint, including dogs used for tracking wounded game, except when authorized for the use of taking game.
+Permit holders shall obtain authorization from the Outdoor Recreation Office before using dogs to track wounded game.

+9.3.4.4.
 All Permit Holders who have lost dogs shall report this information to the Outdoor Recreation Office immediately.
 Permit Holders shall make every effort to locate lost dogs before leaving the installation.

-- 9.3.4.5.
+9.3.4.5.
 Dogs are allowed in all campgrounds.
+It is the responsibility of the dog owner to always control his/her dogs.
+Dogs shall be removed from the installation if requested by the Outdoor Recreation Office or Law Enforcement.

+9.3.4.5.1.
+Dogs may not be left unattended, or stored in a camper or at a campsite, for more than six (6) consecutive hours.
+Dogs must accompany the owner every time the owner leaves the installation.

-It is the responsibility of the dog owner to control his/her dogs at all times.
-Dogs creating disturbances in campgrounds shall be removed from the installation if requested by the Outdoor Recreation Office or Law Enforcement. - 9.3.4.6.
-In all cases, Permit Holders are responsible for all actions of their dog(s). - 9.3.4.7.
-No person shall knowingly or negligently allow any dog to pursue or molest any wildlife during any period in which the taking of such wildlife using dogs is prohibited. - 9.3.4.8.
-The training of hunting dogs is prohibited, except during hunting seasons where dogs are already allowed. - 9.3.4.9 The use of dogs to take or pursue game during Spring Turkey Season is prohibited. - 9.3.4.10 No dogs shall run loose between sunset and sunrise, unless authorized by the Installation Commander.
+9.3.4.6.
+In all cases, Permit Holders are responsible for all actions of their dog(s).

+9.3.4.7.
+No person shall knowingly or negligently allow any dog to pursue or molest any wildlife during any period in which the taking of such wildlife using dogs is prohibited.

+9.3.4.8.
+The training of hunting dogs is prohibited, except during hunting seasons where dogs are already allowed.

+9.3.4.9 The use of dogs to take or pursue game during Spring Turkey Season is prohibited.

+9.3.4.10.
+No dogs shall run loose between sunset and sunrise, unless authorized by the Installation Commander.